Roulette, in all of its forms is really a very simple game to understand.

 The clear message here: avoid American roulette and play European or Asian roulette if possible.

-By far the most common version of roulette offered in live online format is European, however French, American and Asian variations are available.
+By far the most common version of roulette offered in live online format is European, however French and American variations are available.

 Use the gallery on the live roulette summary page to select the version you want to play.

-If its a very fast game you prefer, then DublinBet is probably a good option.
+If its a very fast game you prefer, then Speed Roulette from Evolution Gaming or Playtech is probably a good option.
 The others generally sit somewhere in between.

 Also note that table limits differ significantly from one casino to the next.
 For a comparison of live roulette limits click here.

 No other casino game seems to have as many systems devised and advertised to help players win than roulette.
 Maybe this is because it is a reasonably simple game to understand, and the systems are typically easy to employ.

 Unfortunately many of the better known systems rely on a flawed logic that reasons that past spin results will impact future outcomes.
 Referred to sometimes as the ‘gambler’s fallacy’ this idea leaves rather large holes in the mathematical soundness of these systems, and means quite simply that they don’t work.